JanaLumi/janalumi.github.io/notes/Research.md

 ## Designing for navigation

-Rather than producing answers, my work explores how interfaces can help people navigate complex systems through exploration, comparison and context.
+Many commercial interfaces optimise for engagement, conversion or retention.
+This research instead investigates interfaces that optimise for contextual awareness and information navigation.
+Rather than prematurely narrowing possibilities, my work explores how interfaces can provide people with tooling to navigate complex systems through exploration, comparison and context.

 ---